palmerlab-umd/choptank-db/README.md

 __Coming soon__:

-* Relate features to each other using the related features table
 * insert categorical observations
 * `insert-methods` - add methods to the methods table from csv file with columns as in the methods table